Foot X Ray Pittsburgh

 · Foot X-Ray studies aren’t the best at imaging soft tissue structures.
 These include ligaments, tendons, and cartilage.
 All of these are key structural components of the body’s joints.
 A Computed Tomography (CT) or Magnetic Resonance Imaging (MRI) exam are much better at imaging soft tissue.

 · Not every extremity injury needs to be imaged.
-Often the doctor will have a good understanding of what’s going on and tests like X-Ray exams won’t change the treatment plan.
+Often the doctor will have a good understanding of what’s going on.
+Tests like X-Ray exams won’t change the treatment plan.

 · It’s possible to miss small fractures or subtle changes on an X-Ray image.
 Some modalities produce finer detail, such as MRIs, CT scans, and bone scans.
 If a less finding is suspected, it’s best to use one of the above methods.